 Framework-specific optimizations matter enormously.
 PyTorch ROCm performance has improved substantially, though CUDA still holds advantages in specialized libraries.
 Image classification benchmarks show this variability across different model types.

-The cost-performance equation increasingly favors ROCm for projects where the performance gap doesn't warrant CUDA's premium pricing.
+Verdict: Cost-performance favors ROCm for projects where the performance gap doesn't warrant CUDA's premium pricing.

 Hardware Support and Compatibility